uiters/gin-example/README.md

 * Set MongoDB URI and DB
   - MONGO_HOST = "your host/ localhost:27017"
   - MONGO_DB_NAME = "your db name"

+* If you want to use real-time firebase's database.
+Replace with your serviceAccountKey.json

 # Run
 * `go mod download` for download dependencies